-Of these, only 16 are considered ‘natural’ or ‘foundational,’ with all others formed as some hybrid.
+Of these, only 16 are considered ‘natural’ or ‘foundational’ breed groups, with all others formed as some sorta hybrid.
 Therefore, many breeds have only been around for about 100 years or less; Bengals and Ragdolls are some of the most recent to be developed.

-Compared to dogs, there is much less interest in determining your cat’s heritage, with the funding and research to match.
-However, there are some diseases, shared between humans and their feline companions, that drive research on cats.
+Compared to dog breeds, there is much less interest in determining your cat’s heritage, with the funding and research to match.
+However, there are some diseases that can be passed between cat owners and their feline companions that drive the research on cat genetic diseases.
 Asthma, certain eye diseases, and polycystic kidney disease develop through similar pathways in both species.

-Unfortunately, while physical features and disease predisposition can be reliably determined from genetics in some cases, temperament is still a mystery when it comes to cats.
+Unfortunately, while physical features and genetic disease predisposition can be reliably determined from genetic testing in some cases, temperament is still a mystery when it comes to cats.
 The breeding of dogs was driven by the creation of domestic companions and working colleagues, with a personality to match.
 However, cat breeds have been a primarily aesthetic pursuit; even cloning a feline friend doesn’t guarantee a matching mood.

-Modern cat breeding has been shifting the focus to temperament and predictability.
-The relatively recent craze of ‘wild’ cats - Bengals, Ocicats, Savannah - has forced the issue.
+Modern domestic cat breeding has been shifting the focus to temperament and predictability.
+The relatively recent craze of ‘wild cats’ - Bengals, Ocicats, Savannah, Egyptian Maus - has forced the issue.
 Additionally, the natural characteristics of these wild cats must be bred away; otherwise sharing a living space would be impossible, with incessant pacing and territorial marking.

 Recently, genetics and at-home DNA testing have allowed breeders to make informed decisions to avoid the inevitable negative outcomes of in-breeding.
 In addition, these technologies are now available to the general public, allowing you to understand the making and history of your feline friend.

-For the proud owners of rescued or stray cats, their genetic makeup may be a complete mystery.
-When, or if a breed is assigned at the receiving SPCA or rescue operation, it’s usually based solely on visuals alone.
+For the proud pet owners of rescued or stray cats, their cat genetic makeup may be a complete mystery.
+When, or if, a breed is assigned at the receiving SPCA or rescue operation, it’s usually based solely on visuals alone.

-Each test can provide you with a breakdown of the genetic makeup of your favorite friend.
-As a result, you may be surprised to find that your kitty is a purebred, or your 1:1 mix is a combination of a dozen different breeds.
+DNA testing can provide you with a breakdown of the genetic makeup of your favorite furry friend.
+As a result, you may be surprised to find that your cat’s DNA is purebred, or your 1:1 mix is a combination of a dozen different cat breeds.

-Like 23andMe, many cat DNA tests provide insight on potentially inherited health risks.
-For some tests, this is included in the base price; for others, it’s an optional add-on.
+Like 23andMe, many of the best cat DNA tests provide insight on potentially inherited health risks.
+For some cat DNA tests, this is included in the base price; for others, it’s an optional add-on.

 Like human DNA tests, there is always a margin for error in the estimates they provide, especially for health-related markers.
 However, the recent nature of cat evolution has made tracking their ancestry much more reliable than that of humans.

-Each test is quite different, with specific goals, options, and strengths.
-Therefore they’re not listed in any particular order, choose the best one for you and your cat.
+Each genetic testing kit is quite different, with specific goals, options, and strengths.
+Therefore, they’re not listed in any particular order, choose the best one for you and your domestic cat.

 Unless you’re a breeder or veterinarian, BasePaws is probably the best bet for the most actionable and useful information.
 It requires no knowledge of your cat’s history upfront and provides you with a full genome picture of your feline friend.
 However, while that may not be completely useful at the moment, outside a few instances, this will only become more helpful as research proceeds.